 - I/O filters are software components that can be installed on ESXi hosts and can offer additional data services to virtual machines.
 Depending on implementation, the services might include replication, encryption, caching, and so on.

-- See Filtering Virtual Machine I/O.
+- See Filtering Virtual Machine I/O in vSphere.

 vSphere Storage APIs